IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Observations and Data Reduction

 \subsection{Radio Data}

-We make use of archival radio data from IGR J12580+0134 from \citet{Perlman2022}, who compiled a comprehensive data set of flux density measurements spanning from 1995 to 2019, based on Karl G. Jansky Very Large Array (VLA) observations across the L, C, S, and X bands.
-These include archival observations obtained before TDE, as well as VLA data taken during the TDE epoch in 2011–2012 as part of the CHANG-ES project \citep[PI: J. Irwin; observation code: 10C-119;][]{Irwin2012}.~These observations cover L-band and C-band frequencies (centered at 1.6 and 6.0 GHz, respectively) and were conducted in three different array configurations: B, C, and D. In 2015, the source was also observed in the L and C bands as part of the VLA project 15A-357 (PI: E. Meyer).~Data reduction and imaging details are described in \citet{Irwin2012} and \citet{Wiegert2015}.

-In the NRAO data archive, we identified two additional VLA observations that include IGR J12580+0134.
-The observation project codes are 21A-033 (PI: Yelena Stein) and 22B-016 (PI is also Yelena Stein).
-The advent of the \textit{Very Large Array Sky Survey} (VLASS) --- currently the most sensitive, wide-area radio survey of the northern sky --- offers a powerful new avenue for identifying late-time, rising radio emission from previously known TDE candidates.
-VLASS commenced on 2017 September 7 and employs the VLA to map approximately 80\% of the radio sky over three sequential epochs spanning seven years \citep{Lacy_2020}.
-All observations are conducted in the S band (2--4 GHz), achieving a typical single-epoch rms sensitivity of $\sim100~\mu$Jy, sufficient to detect radio outflows comparable to those observed in known TDEs.
-We also extracted radio images of IGR J12580+0134 from the VLASS, specifically from the Quick Look images of VLASS Epoch 3.2.

-We briefly summarize the VLA data reduction procedure in the following.
-All newly presented observations (project codes: 21A-033 and 22B-016) were reduced using the Common Astronomy Software Applications package \citep[CASA;][]{McMullin2007} following standard calibration protocols \citep[see, e.g.,][]{Irwin_2013, Wiegert2015}.

-Flux density and bandpass calibration were conducted using 3C286, while J1224 + 0330 was used to calibrate the time-variable complex gains.
-As a well-known standard calibrator, 3C286 provides stable flux densities across a wide frequency range and is commonly adopted in VLA observations \citep{Perley2013}.
-We note that bad data and RFI flagging are conducted throughout the entire calibration process with CASA task FLAGDATA.

-Total intensity images were produced for each observation using the CLEAN task in CASA.
-The $uv$ data were Fourier transformed into the image plane to create a dirty map, and the corresponding point spread function (PSF, or "dirty beam") was deconvolved using the CLEAN algorithm \citep{clark1980}.
+In this work, we analyze radio observations of IGR J12580+0134 obtained with the Karl G. Jansky Very Large Array (VLA) spanning the period from 1995 to 2024, covering frequencies in the L, S, C, and X bands.
+The flux density of IGR J12580+0134 is derived using three approaches: (1) directly adopting measurements from \citet{Irwin2015} and \citet{Perlman2022}; (2) measuring flux densities from the \textit{Very Large Array Sky Survey}\footnote{https://vlass-dl.nrao.edu/vlass/quicklook/} (VLASS) images; and (3) analyzing two additional datasets retrieved from the NRAO archive\footnote{https://data.nrao.edu/portal/} (project codes: 21A-033 and 22B-016).
+In the following, we briefly summarize the VLA data reduction procedures applied to these two additional datasets.

+We retrieved these two calibrated datasets from the NRAO archive, which had been processed using the automated VLA calibration pipeline in CASA (v6.6.1; \citet{McMullin2007}).
+In the pipeline, 3C286 was used for flux density and bandpass calibration, while J1224+0330 served as the calibrator for time-dependent complex gains.
+We then performed imaging using the TCLEAN task in CASA (v6.5.4).
 We employed the multi-scale multi-frequency synthesis (MS-MFS) mode \citep{Rau2011} to better recover extended and faint emission, and adopted a Briggs weighting scheme with a robust parameter of 0 (or 0.5) to balance resolution and sensitivity.